 - An effective way of animal population control

 - Encourages individuals to conserve wildlife for trophy hunting

 - Lack of guidelines and restrictions for trophy hunters

 - Providing licenses for unqualified hunters or those that do not have official verification

 - Using the wrong hunting weapon that is not listed on the permit

 - Not killing the animal immediately and leaving it to suffer

 - Poor monitoring of trophy hunting

 Trophy hunting is a complicated issue.
-It is a way to raise money for conservation but it can also be used as a disguise for corruption.
-It can help in population control but with unrestrained hunting, it can also destroy the population and cause extinction to rare species.
-Like any other issues, it has its pros and cons.
+It is a way to raise money for conservation, but it can also be used as a disguise for corruption.
+It can help in population control, but with unrestrained hunting, it can also destroy the population and cause extinction to rare species.
+Like any other issue, it has its pros and cons.
 We hope that we have enlightened you about trophy hunting and its many sides.
 Thank you for reading!